Self-anointing in animals: Lemurs

 Male ring-tailed lemurs have scent glands on their wrists, chests, and in the genital area.
 During encounters with rival males they may perform ritualised aggression by having a "stink fight".
 The males anoint their tails by rubbing the ends of their tails on the inside of their wrists and on their chests.
 They then arch their tails over their bodies and wave them at their opponent.
 The male toward which this is directed either responds with a display of his own, physical aggression, or flees.
 "Stink fights" can last from 10 minutes to one hour.

 Black lemurs have also been observed self-anointing with millipedes.

 Ungulates

-Several ungulates self-anoint with their own urine.
-Sometimes this is directly onto their body, or at other times, it is deposited onto the ground or into a wallow and the animal rubs its body onto the substrate.
+Several ungulates self-anoint by spraying urine onto their own bodies or onto the ground or into a wallow before rubbing themselves onto the substrate.

 In Nile lechwe, a unique form of marking is seen with the start of mating.
 The male bends his head to the ground and urinates on his throat and cheek hair.
 He then rubs his dripping beard on the female's forehead and rump.